Succession Planning Solicitor Cork and Midleton: Succession is a process, not an event

 You have no say if the property is sold or mortgaged, unless you have a right of residence or maintenance over the property.

 You lose a valuable asset.
 You need to ensure beforehand that you will be financially secure into your old age without the farm, before you transfer.

-Advantages of transferring property in your lifetime
+Advantages for the transfer of property within your lifetime

-Advantages of transferring property in your will
+Some advantages for transferring the farm or property in your will

 You will need to take legal advice in relation to your own situation and circumstances.

 But if you are thinking of transferring the farm before the end of the year, you should start the process as soon as possible, and explore the matter from every avenue, to ensure matters are not done in haste!